Years 7 to 12 Individual Career Counselling and Advice

 - Resumé writing

 - Study skills

 Career Information Newsletter

 A Career Information Newsletter is uploaded to the St Mary's App fortnightly to students in Years 10 to 12.
 Career information provided in the newsletter includes a wide range of information about local and interstate university events, work experience opportunities, gap year information and more.

-Year 9 TLC (Thinking, Learning, Caring) – Career Education Eight-Week Programme
+Year 9 TLC (Thinking, Learning, Caring) – Career Education Eight-Week Program

 Students complete elements of “The Real Game”, a career education resource.
 It introduces students to the world of work and helps them to develop an understanding of the options and opportunities available to them and the implications and importance of their choices.
 It is a useful step towards individual learning and career planning, including subject choice.
 It uses elements of role play, group work and individual investigation to help students develop the knowledge, skills and attitudes they will need to assess and make decisions about further education and training and career options.
-Within the programme they will complete a basic resumé.
+Within the program they will complete a basic resumé.